DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPopup/1 Configuration/enableBodyScroll.md

 Specifies whether to enable page scrolling when the UI component is visible.

 ---
 Disable this property to hide the body scrollbar and prevent scrolling of the page.
-Use this property if the UI component is displayed over the page body.